Skifcha/Receiver/README.md

 You need a developer or personal (free) Apple account to run on a real device.
 Select your account under ["General"](http://take.ms/6wiwA) tab in project settings and run the project.

+If you are using free Apple account, verify the Developer App certificate for your account is trusted on your device.
+Open Settings on your device and navigate to General -> Device Management, then select your Developer App certificate to trust it.

 It may ask you to change "Bundle Identifier".
 You can do it on the same page, just change it to whatever unique and run the project.

 # Pros